HollaBackYo/hollabackyo/README.md

 settings rewritten without deleting the app and redownloading it.

-Depending on how the "app" was configured before it was downloaded, once the user clicks on the apps icon it loads up an informative display and triggers the dial through the server interface which is configured to work with Asterisk using AMIty (A python asterisk manager interface based on tornado).
+Depending on how the "app" was configured before it was downloaded, once the user clicks on the apps icon it loads up an informative display and triggers the dial through the server interface which is configured to work with Asterisk using a simple AJAM/AMI client or the asterisk spool directory.

 Custom routing engines are supported to allow, for example, a GeoIP based solution that sends the call request to the nearest office.
 Backup servers are supported as well.